-The Nominating and Governance Committee conducted a review of the independence of the members of the Board of Directors and its committees and reported its findings to the full Board at its

-February 24, 2012 meeting.
-Based on the report and recommendation of the Nominating and Governance Committee, 11 of our 12 directors (including the four nominees presently standing for election) are non-employee directors.
+The Nominating and Governance Committee conducted a review of the independence of the members of the Board of Directors and its committees and reported its findings to the full Board at its February 22, 2013 meeting.
+Currently, 11 of our 12 directors (including the three nominees presently standing for election) are non-employee directors.
 The Nominating and Governance Committee reviewed all of the commercial transactions, relationships and arrangements between us and our subsidiaries, affiliates and executive officers with companies with whom the 11 non-employee directors are affiliated or employed.
 The transactions, relationships and arrangements reviewed by the Committee consisted of the following:

-- Philip J. Burguieres is a member of the Board of Directors and compensation committee of Newfield Exploration Company, a customer of FMC Technologies.
-Mr. Burguieres is also Chairman Emeritus of Weatherford International Ltd., a customer and vendor of FMC Technologies. - C. Maury Devine is a member of the Board of Directors and audit committee of John Bean Technologies Corporation ("JBT").
-FMC Technologies and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008.
-Ms. Devine is also a member of the Board of Directors of Technip, a customer and vendor of FMC Technologies.
-Ms. Devine also serves on Technip's audit and compensation committees. - Thorleif Enger is a member of the Board of Directors of Hitec-Vision ASA, a vendor of FMC Technologies. - · Claire S. Farley is a member of the Board of Directors of EnCana Corporation, a customer of FMC Technologies. - Thomas M. Hamilton is the non-executive Chairman of the Board of Directors of Methanex Corporation, a customer and vendor of FMC Technologies. - Edward J. Mooney is a member of the Board of Directors of FMC Corporation, our former parent company.
+- Philip J. Burguieres is a member of the Board of Directors and compensation committee of Newfield Exploration Company, which is one of our customers.
+Mr. Burguieres is also Chairman Emeritus of Weatherford International Ltd., which is one of our customers and vendors. - C. Maury Devine is a member of the Board of Directors and audit committee of John Bean Technologies Corporation ("JBT"), which is one of our customers and vendors.
+We and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008.
+Ms. Devine is also a member of the Board of Directors of Technip, which is one of our customers and vendors.
+Ms. Devine also serves on Technip's audit and compensation committees. - Claire S. Farley is a member of the Board of Directors of EnCana Corporation, which is one of our customers and vendors. - Thomas M. Hamilton is the non-executive Chairman of the Board of Directors of Methanex Corporation, which is one of our customers. - Edward J. Mooney is a member of the Board of Directors of FMC Corporation, our former parent company, which is also one of our customers and vendors.
 Mr. Mooney also serves on that Board's audit committee and is the chairman of its compensation committee.
-FMC Technologies and FMC Corporation are parties to a separation and distribution agreement and a joint litigation defense agreement that relate to the separation of the companies' businesses that occurred in 2001.
-Mr. Mooney is also a member of the Board of Directors of The Northern Trust Corporation and is chairman of that Board's audit committee.
-The Northern Trust Corporation serves as trustee for the Company's Pension Plan and provides administrative services related to the plan.
-Northern Trust is also a member of the syndicate of lenders providing financing to us. - Joseph H. Netherland is a member of the Board of Directors of Newfield Exploration Company, which is a customer of FMC Technologies. - Richard A. Pattarozzi is the non-executive Chairman of the Board of Directors of Stone Energy Corporation, a customer of FMC Technologies. - James M. Ringler is a member of the Board of Directors and audit committee of The Dow Chemical Company, a vendor of FMC Technologies.
-Mr. Ringler also serves as a member the Board of Directors and compensation committee of JBT.
-FMC Technologies and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008.
+We and FMC Corporation are parties to a separation and distribution agreement and a joint litigation defense agreement that relate to the separation of the companies' businesses that occurred in 2001.
+Mr. Mooney is also a member of the Board of Directors of The Northern Trust Corporation.
+He serves as chairman of that Board's audit committee and is a member of the compensation committee.
+The Northern Trust Corporation serves as trustee for our Pension Plan and provides administrative services related to such plan.
+The Northern Trust Corporation is also a lender under our \$1.5 billion revolving credit facility that expires in March 2017. - Joseph H. Netherland is a member of the Board of Directors and compensation committee of Newfield Exploration Company, which is one of our customers. - James M. Ringler is a member of the Board of Directors and audit committee of The Dow Chemical Company, which is one of our customers.
+Mr. Ringler also serves as a member of the Board of Directors and compensation committee of JBT, which is one of our customers and vendors.
+We and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spinoff of our FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008.